Algorithms for Carmichael numbers: Asymptotically faster algorithms

-It is possible that the $\lambda(P)$-sieving branch can find $R$ with $\omega(R) \leq 2$.
-There are two possible solutions to prevent this if needed.
-The simplest is to discard duplicates in the post-processing sorting of the entire tabulation.
-Otherwise, we could track the recursion depth and check that the prime count is sufficiently high with respect to the recursion depth.
+\textbf{Remark:} The $\lambda(P)$-sieving branch can find $R$ with $\omega(R) < 3$.
+If it is necessary to avoid this we could discard duplicates in the post-processing sorting of the entire tabulation or we could track the recursion depth.

+Since line $1$ of Algorithm \ref{alg:tabulation} played no role in the correctness of the algorithm, its utility is as a heuristic to complete a given preproduct as efficiently as possible.
+The heuristic comes from balancing $B/(P\lambda(P))$ (a crude linear estimate of $\lambda(P)$-sieving) against $\sqrt{B/P}$ (a crude estimate of the cost of the prime-by-prime branch).

 We forgo a traditional analysis of this algorithm in order to state a more optimal algorithm.
 However, we make one comparison.
 For our initializing set of preproducts, it is impossible for the first branch to be taken.
 Then every initializing $P$ gets expanded into $Pq$ and recursively called (lines 4-6).
-This set of preproducts satisfies $B^{1/3} < Pq < B^{5/9}.$ By assuming that all Carmichael numbers are found by $\lambda(P)$-sieving, we could bound the cost with the sum
+This set of preproducts satisfies $B^{1/3} < Pq < B^{2/3}.$ The lower bound comes from the fact that the expansion set creates products greater than $X$ which we have chosen to be $B^{1/3}$.
+The upper bound comes from the fact if $P$ is a prime just less than $B^{1/3}$, then the expansion is to a product nearly $B^{2/3}$.
+The products that land close to $B^{1/3}$ in the initial expansion step are likely expanded again because they will likely not achieve the $P\lambda(P)^2 > B$ requirement.
+Our lower bound is likely weaker than it could be and the lower bound is what is important.
+By assuming that all Carmichael numbers are found by $\lambda(P)$-sieving, we could bound the cost with the sum

 Contrast this with

 which is the key sum that Erd\H{o}s considered in \cite{erdos_CN} to bound the count of Carmichael numbers by